Bordered Floer homology and the spectral sequence of a branched double cover I: Introduction

 During the preparation of this paper, Zolt{\'a}n Szab{\'o} announced a combinatorially-defined spectral sequence starting at Khovanov's homology (modulo $2$) and converging to a knot invariant~\cite{Szabo}.
 It would be interesting to compare his spectral sequence with the one from Theorem~\ref{thm:BorderedSpectralSequence}.

-We have relied in this paper extensively on the machinery of bordered Floer homology, which gives a technique for computing $\HFa$ for three-manifolds.
+In this paper we have relied extensively on the machinery of bordered Floer homology, which gives a technique for computing $\HFa$ for three-manifolds.
 Another powerful technique for computing this invariant is the technique of {\em nice diagrams}, see~\cite{SarkarWang07:ComputingHFhat}.
 At present, it is not known how to use nice diagrams to compute the spectral sequence from $\rKh(r(K))$ to $\HFa(\Sigma(K))$.
+See also~\cite{MOS06:CombinatorialDescrip,MOT:grid,ManolescuOzsvath:surgery} for another approach to the spectral sequence.

 In~\cite{LOT4} we computed the mapping class group action in bordered Floer theory, giving an algorithm for computing $\HFa(Y)$ for any $3$-manifold~$Y$.
 The present paper independently gives as a corollary a part of that computation, for the case where we glue two handlebodies by a map~$\phi$ that is the double-cover of an element of the braid group, i.e., $\phi$ is hyperelliptic.